diannamcallister/MethylExpress/README.md

 ## Description

-The purpose of MethylExpress is to allow for visual investigation of physical characteristics of methylation of the DNA.
+The purpose of MethylExpress is to allow for visual investigation of physical characteristics of methylation of DNA.
 Examples of this are counting the amount of CpG islands that are present in a DNA strand and highlighting where they are in the DNA strand, highlighting where methylation occurs in a DNA strand, and graphically viewing the